 Complications of appendicitis

-If an inflamed appendix does rupture this can cause infection to move into the abdomen and result in peritonitis - an inflammation of the peritoneum, the membrane that covers the abdominal organs.
+If an inflamed appendix does rupture this can cause infection to spread into the abdomen and result in peritonitis - an inflammation of the peritoneum, the membrane that covers the abdominal organs.
 Peritonitis can be life-threatening and requires immediate surgery to remove the appendix and clean the abdominal cavity.

 Surgical removal of the appendix (appendectomy) is the treatment of choice for appendicitis.
 Antibiotics alone are rarely used as a cure.
 An appendectomy is carried out under general anaesthetic using either open or keyhole (laparoscopic) surgery.

 The traditional surgical technique for removing an inflamed appendix involves making an incision in the lower right side of the abdomen.
 The muscle layers are separated and the appendix is located and removed.

 This "keyhole" surgical technique involves making three small incisions in the abdomen, and inserting a laparoscope (a fine narrow tube with a small camera at its tip) through one incision and surgical instruments through the other incisions.
 The laparoscope allows the surgeon to see the inside of the abdominal cavity on a television screen.

 Antibiotics are usually given before and/or during surgery and may also be given after surgery.
 The antibiotics may be taken orally as liquid or tablets, or intravenously through a drip in the hand or arm (especially if the appendix has ruptured or peritonitis has developed).

 Recovery times after surgery will vary according to the severity of the appendicitis and the surgical technique used.
 Laparoscopic appendectomy tends to have a faster recovery time.
 Fluids will be given intravenously until the bowel is working effectively.